clbrge/svelte-web3/CONTRIBUTING.md

   - Clear title (shorter is better).
   - Describe the issue in clear language.
   - Share error logs, screenshots and etc.
-  - To speed up the issue fixing process, send us a sample repo with the issue you faced:
+  - To speed up the issue fixing process, send us a sample repo with the issue you faced.

 ## Pull Requests (PRs)

 We welcome all contributions.
-There are many ways you can help us.
-This is few of those ways: